 The guard ended the evening nearly single-handedly surpassing the Settlers, and made five three-point shots, four in the first half.
 Senior Jaxan Swann (12 points, nine assists) said it’s been special playing with a teammate like Anderson.

-“There’s never a day when the ball is not in his hand,” Swann said.
+“There’s never a day when the ball is not in his hands,” Swann said.
 “He’s always practicing.
 He works way too hard to be off.
 He plays every game like it’s his last.”

 Swann also played alongside his brother Jude, who finished with 13 points, 12 rebounds, five assists, and two blocks.

-“Fans, coaches, refs really like our team because we’re unselfish,” head coach Ev Corwin said.
+“Fans, coaches, referees really like our team because we’re unselfish,” head coach Ev Corwin said.
 “They’re a crew.”

 Of Anderson, the coach recalls being wowed the first time he saw him play.
 The guard was in fifth grade and made a bounce pass that sent his jaw to the floor.